 How do I measure if my page title is good?

-The quality of your page title is largely defined by the CTR, or Click Through Rate, from search engines.
+The quality of your page title is largely defined by the CTR from search engines.
 We'll explain how this works.

 If your website ranks for a certain keyword, you can expect an average click-through rate associated with its position.
-Example: if you rank on position 3, on average 15-20% of the searchers will click on your result.
-If your website is on position one, this will be around 30%.
+For example, if you rank in position 3, on average 15-20% of the searchers will click on your result.
+If your website is in position one, this will be around 30%.

 Brian Dean from Backlinko has done extensive research in this area, resulting in a CTR curve that looks like this:

-To check how well your page title is doing, find your average ranking for that page, and compare your CTR to what you could expect based on the CTR curve.
-Use our CTR Performance Check to see which CTRs you can improve.
+To check how well your page title is doing, find your average ranking for that page and compare your CTR to what you could expect based on the CTR curve.

-You can get both your CTR and your average ranking from Google Search Console:
+You can get both your CTR and your average ranking straight from Google Search Console:

 CTR graph in Google Search Console